D-Bald/fiber-backend/README.md

 # 6.
 /api/blogposts?tags=foo,bar
 ```
-Example 6 currently only returns documents with a full match on tags:
+Example 6 currently only returns documents with a full match on tags like:
 ```json
 { "tags": ["foo", "bar"] }
 ```